BookwormOpSpark/ClassMate/readme.md

 # ClassMate

-> An app to make students life easier.
+> ClassMate is a classroom assistant designed to increase engagement between students and teachers

 ## Team